 Hitherto one of the lesser-known English shoe firms, Sanders is a family-owned company now into its fourth generation of Sanders.
 Their MD, Henry Sanders, has masterminded a doubling of turnover in only three years, and Sanders’ workforce has gone from working three-day weeks to flat-out overtime in an effort to keep up with orders.
 At present they make 1,900 pairs a week, a total which is increasing monthly.
 Their strategy has combined a determination to retain all production in England with respect for the firm’s traditional emphasis on production values and attention to detail, and a bold approach to design details, exploiting the firm’s heritage.

-Besides selling under their own brand, Sanders devise bespoke designs for Mark McNairy and for Thom Browne – roughly half their production finds its market in this way.
-During my tour of the factory I came across a batch of particularly nice long-wing brogues being made for Thom Browne.
+Besides selling under their own brand, Sanders devise bespoke designs for Mark McNairy and others – roughly half their production finds its market in this way.
+During my tour of the factory I came across a batch of particularly nice long-wing brogues being made for an American brand.
 The pebble-grain shoes were distinguished by the addition of a (slightly frivolous) red, white and blue heel-pull ribbon.
 Some of Sanders’ own-brand shoes also sport such heel-pulls, but in a more sober Brigade of Guards colorway.

 Another relatively recent but important area of sales is Japan.
 The firm has delved into its rich archive of military footwear designs, now being reproduced in fine detail on lasts modified to suit the Japanese foot.
 Browsing Sanders’ military-inspired Japanese website, my eye was drawn to one shoe in particular, serial number 9252, a stoutly made army grain black brogued ghillie shoe, which gave me pause for thought, my mind probing the improbable: my flight of fancy brought on visions of Scots battalions – whole regiments even – kilted, sporraned, bagpiped, armed and ready to die fighting for the Emperor of Japan.